bit4woo/domain_hunter_pro/README.md

 2017-07-28: Add a function to crawl all known subdomains; fix some bug.

-2018-07-06：Add the ability to get related domains by get SANs object of certification.
+2018-07-06:Add the ability to get related domains by get SANs object of certification.

+2018-08-03: use thread to speed up get related-domains.

 **xmind of domain collection**